Bluejays vs. Aztecs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Additional Creighton vs San Diego State Insights & Trends

-- Creighton has a 6-4 record against the spread while going 6-4 overall in its past 10 contests.
+- Creighton is 6-4 against the spread and 6-4 overall in its past 10 contests.

-- San Diego State has gone 9-1 in its past 10 contests, with a 7-3 record against the spread in that span.
+- San Diego State has gone 9-1 in its last 10 contests, with a 7-3 record against the spread in that span.

-- The 77 points per game the Bluejays score are 13.9 more points than the Aztecs allow (63.1).
+- The Bluejays record 77 points per game, 13.9 more points than the 63.1 the Aztecs allow.

-- The Aztecs put up an average of 71.9 points per game, just 3.2 more points than the 68.7 the Bluejays allow.
+- The Aztecs score an average of 71.9 points per game, just 3.2 more points than the 68.7 the Bluejays give up.

-- San Diego State is 11-8 against the spread and 19-2 overall when it scores more than 68.7 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.